sanalabs/auto-text-size/README.md

 ## Developing

-When developing one typically wants to see the output in the example application without having to publish and install.
-We achieve this by linking the local package into the example app.
+When developing one typically wants to see the output in the example application without having to publish and reinstall.
+This is achieved by linking the local package into the example app.

-Because of [issues with `yarn link`](https://github.com/facebook/react/issues/14257), we use [Yalc](https://github.com/wclr/yalc).
+Because of [issues with `yarn link`](https://github.com/facebook/react/issues/14257), [Yalc](https://github.com/wclr/yalc) is used instead.
 A linking approach is preferred over yarn workspaces since we want to use the package as it would appear in the real world.

 ```sh
 npm i yalc -g